 Issen: Tools that track who’s coming to your website.
 Google analytics and paid advertisements are great for collecting data.
 Begin immediately collecting emails so you know who your customer is and who are the people who are already coming to your website.

 April: When you’re just getting started using free tools like Canva.
 In addition, I listen to the Podcast: Perpetual Traffic.
-If you want more information about DigitalMarketer podcast Perpetual Traffic check out their website here.
+For more information about DigitalMarketer Podcast Perpetual Traffic check out their website.

 Jeff: Growth hacking to track different approaches as your business continues to grow.
 Hootsuite is a great resource for your website.

 April: Animoto Video Marker is another great resource.
-If you would like more information on Animoto check out their website here.
+For more information on Video Maker Animoto check out their website.